Corvusoft/restq/documentation/API.md

 Interface detailing the required contract for repository extensions.
 A repository represents a data-store for the long term persistence of dynamically created resources via the [Network API](#NETWORK-API.md).

 It is encouraged that any implementation of this interface **SHOULD** be of an asynchronous nature, to reduce thread contention within the exchange.
-This can be achieved with MySQL, PostgreSQL, and other database products.
+This can be achieved with [MariaDB](https://mariadb.com/kb/en/mariadb/using-the-non-blocking-library/), [PostgreSQL](http://www.postgresql.org/docs/7.3/static/libpq-async.html), and other database products.

 #### Methods
 * [start](#repositorystart)